pauldix/sax-machine/README.md

   # The :as argument makes this available through entry.author instead of .name
   element :name, as: :author
   element "feedburner:origLink", as: :url
-  # The :default argument specify value for element
+  # The :default argument specifies default value for element when it's missing
-  # if it will not be found in XML
-  element :summary, class: Integer, default: 0 element :content, class: AtomContent element :published ancestor :ancestor
+  element :summary, class: String, default: "No summary available" element :content, class: AtomContent element :published ancestor :ancestor